gonzaloleon-dev/gonzaloleon-dev/README.md

 ### 👨‍💻 About Me

-Software Engineering student focused on backend development and software architecture. <br>
+Software Engineering student focused on backend development and software architecture.

-I enjoy working on backend systems, including service development, API design, and data persistence. <br>
+I enjoy working on backend systems, including service development, API design, and data persistence.

 I’m especially interested in architectural approaches such as monoliths, modular monoliths, and microservices, and the challenges they present at scale.